TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 The result should look something like this:
 ![white rectangle on gray background](data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAloAAAHEAgMAAACcsWzXAAABhGlDQ1BJQ0MgcHJvZmlsZQAAKJF9kT1Iw0AcxV/TSkUqImYQcchQnSyCiohTrUIRKoRaoVUH89EvaNKQpLg4Cq4FBz8Wqw4uzro6uAqC4AeIs4OToouU+L+k0CLGg+N+vLv3uHsHcI2KolmhOKDptplOJoRsblUIvyIEHv2YxbikWMacKKbgO77uEWDrXYxl+Z/7c/SqeUsBAgJxXDFMm3iDeHrTNhjvE/NKSVKJz4nHTLog8SPTZY/fGBdd5lgmb2bS88Q8sVDsYLmDlZKpEU8RR1VNp3wu67HKeIuxVqkprXuyF0by+soy02kOI4lFLEGEABk1lFGBjRitOikW0rSf8PEPuX6RXDK5ylDIsYAqNEiuH+wPfndrFSYnvKRIAuh6cZyPESC8CzTrjvN97DjNEyD4DFzpbX+1Acx8kl5va9EjoG8buLhua/IecLkDDD4Zkim5UpAmVygA72f0TTlg4BboWfN6a+3j9AHIUFepG+DgEBgtUva6z7u7O3v790yrvx8KVHLj7WPAsgAAAAlQTFRFNDQ0gICA////76SQuwAAAAlwSFlzAAAYTAAAGHQBn6hAIAAAAAd0SU1FB+gEFBIAAu2UQ3UAAAAZdEVYdENvbW1lbnQAQ3JlYXRlZCB3aXRoIEdJTVBXgQ4XAAABNUlEQVR42u3OUQkAIBAFsCthH0toR01pAX+FB24JVhWqjUTdy8vLy8vLy8vLy8vr99fcEZaXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5fX7RXGy8vLy8vLy8vLy8vr/SvUAWUTfy76T1mWAAAAAElFTkSuQmCC)
 The screen coordinate system used by this extension is not scratch's typical 480x360 (from -240 to 240 for X and from -180 to 180 for Y), but instead it is 2x2 (from -1 to 1 on both axis).
 It is the same as in WebGL and OpenGL.
-Here we created triangles that have vertex coordinates at -0.9 and 0.9, which does not quite reach the boundaries of the screen, even though it gets close.
+Here we created triangles that have vertex coordinates at -0.9 and 0.9, which do not quite reach the boundaries of the screen, even though they get close.

 Also, here we specified 6 vertices.
-Each triangle has 3 vertices, so 6/3=2 it was treated as 2 triangles.
+Each triangle has 3 vertices, so it was treated as 6/3=2 triangles.
 But specifying 3 vertices per each triangle is not the only way.
-In cases when some vertices are the same for multiple triangles, there are ways to specify once and reuse them rather than duplicating the data.
+In cases when some vertices are the same for multiple triangles, there are ways to specify them once and reuse them afterwards rather than duplicating the data.
 There are 2 main ways to do it:

 ### List of indices
 With this way, there is a way to create another list which will reference which vertices to use in which order.
 To add it to our example: